 - Obtaining or attempting to obtain illegal narcotics by fraud; and

-- Possession of a controlled substance without prescription.
+- Possession of a controlled substance without a prescription.

 Level Three: Can be offered to defendants charged with most misdemeanors, misdemeanor DUI, third-degree felony charges, and some second-degree felony charges.